 A birth chart is drawn in a circle—the shape of a wheel.
 It is a two-dimensional map of the world that surrounded each of us at the moment of birth.
 We are the center of our own Universe, after all.

 As newborns, we are most like the Fool: beautiful, pure love, but seemingly incapable of providing for ourselves.
 And then our life begins.
 It takes some time to progress away from the start.

 Astrologers learn the language of symbols in order to read the map.
 However one can view that map like a wheel or a globe.
 It is easy to see a chart akin to the Wheel of Fortune.
 It does seem to depict assets and liabilities; harmonies and obstacles; things we innately know and lessons to be learned.
 Yet one can also view it akin to the World: beautiful, perfect, filled with purpose and potential, and ever changing and evolving toward better and better and better.

 David’s intention (his desire paired with his focus) is to help others journey with more joy.
 He looks for the guidance, the positive, the way things are working out, and the possibilities that abound.

 Instead of asking what is likely to happen, he encourages all of us to state what we desire and then ask for guidance in creating it—with more ease and with more joy.

-If and when you are inclined, call on David: his blog, his books, Tarot and Astrology readings.
+If and when you are inclined, call on David: his Blog, Books, and Services.
 Best wishes to you regardless!

-Below, you’ll find interesting sites were David was published, quoted, or spoken about:
+Below, you’ll find interesting sites where David was published, quoted, or spoken about: